TheBatchman/houdini-rat-converter/README.md

 # Todo (by priority)
 * Fix windows and mac version (file structure untested)
-* Check if .rat version already exists and not overwrite
+* Check if .rat version already exists and not overwrite and skip
-* Make user able to select between entire
+* Make user able to select between entire folder or select images
+* Let user select recursive or not
+* Let user select filetype (e.g. jpg, tiff, tga, exr) to convert from (one or multiple)
+* A way to show progress
+* A way to show when done